lyttelgeek/WidescreenDisplayPanels/README.md

 ## Unlocking and Recipe

-- All new panels are unlocked alongside the vanilla the display panel and combinators via circuit network research.
+- All new panels are unlocked alongside the vanilla display panel and combinators via circuit network research.
 - All panels require raw combinator ingredients in addition to the base display panel ingredients:

 | Panel | Iron plate | Electronic circuit | Copper wire |